-Companies often find they need to translate a legal document and, knowing it's an important document, go for a sworn translation to ensure the translation is of the highest possible quality.
-But in fact it's not always necessary to get a translation sworn - a legal translation is a much more common requirement.
-At first sight, these two types of translation may appear to mean the same thing, but today we'll take a look at the difference between sworn and legal translation.
+What's the difference between a sworn translation and a legal translation?
+When companies need to translate a legal document, since it is considered a very important document, they often opt for a sworn translation to ensure the highest possible quality.
+However, a sworn translation is not always necessary - a legal translation is a much more common requirement.
+In the face of it, these two types of translation may appear to be the same, but today we'll take a look at the difference between a sworn and a legal translation.
 And of course, we will also look at the profile of a legal translator vs. a sworn translator.
 Let's go!

 Let's define legal and sworn translation

 Legal translation applies to the translation of official or private documents that are legal by nature, for example contracts, regulations, or rulings.
 These documents call for particularly technical vocabulary and involve specific legal terms and entities.

 This is why it's essential to put your legal translation in the hands of professional translators specialising in legal work.
 Not doing so could lead to errors as there are a number of differences between different countries' legal systems.
 When it comes to particularly sensitive documents, the repercussions from a bad translation could lead to serious legal consequences.

 A legal translator is responsible for translating legal documents.
 This type of translation is quite complex, as you must have a deep knowledge of legal concepts, while also knowing the laws and procedures of the two legal systems: those of the country of the original text and those of the recipient's country.
 Literal translations are no good as these are documents with real legal effects.
 The legal translator must understand the concepts and meanings and include everything in the final legal context.

 A legal translator needs to work with linguistic precision and terminological rigour.
 In addition to knowing and using specialised terminology with precision, research and terminological creation are also required to translate legal concepts and terms that do not have an exact equivalence in the target language.

 Can a legal translator be a sworn translator?